kxk302/MACS2/README.txt

     The shell script calls ./scripts/plot_intersect_ratio.py.
 Intersect summaries (./output/intersect_summaries.tsv) and random intersect summaries (./output/random_intersect_summaries.tsv) are passed in as input.
-We also pass a filter value, such that samples whose harmonic value of intersect ratio is less than the filter are iognored.
-The bar plot is saved to a file as an .png image.
+We also pass a filter value, such that rows in intersect_summaries.tsv whose harmonic mean is less than the filter value are ignored.
+The  bar plot is saved as an .png file.